hannesdatta/course-odcm/content/docs/exam/examplequestions.md

 ![](../exam-part-2.png)

-*Note: the number of questions may vary.
-The overview during the final exam may slightly vary, so make sure to still read it accordingly.*
+*Note: the instructions during the final exam may slightly vary, so make sure to still read it accordingly.*

 ### Question 1 (small coding task)